 “Literacy Advance was the first one to call me, and to help me.
 I didn’t know where to go to get food for my family, or uniforms for my son.
 You were there for me.
 I will never forget that.”

-Through the Literacy Advance Transition program, Cristina was quickly linked to practical help.
-She took home food, clothes, and school supplies, all standing ready for her because of generous private donations to our students in the aftermath of the storm.
+Through Literacy Advance Transition services, Cristina was quickly linked to practical help.
+She took home food, clothes, and school supplies, all ready for her because of generous donations to our students in the aftermath of the storm, from people like you.
 We referred her to Memorial Assistance Ministries (MAM) for further recovery resources and help finding permanent housing.

 And Cristina was one of the first students back in her Saturday English class when Literacy Advance finally re-opened, two weeks after the storms.